WHAT ITEMS DO YOU ACCEPT?

 When you donate your computer to Free I.T.
 Athens, our volunteers remove its hard drive and put the drive through a data wiping process using free software called DBAN.
 DBAN removes data by writing random numbers to the disk.

 After your data has been wiped from the hard drive volunteers will refurbish your computer using a free operating system called Linux Mint.
 Your computer will either be granted to a volunteer for completing community service, sold to an individual or family that cannot afford a new computer, or granted to a non-profit organization/community group.
-If your computer cannot be refurbished, it will be recycled through an R2 and e-Stewards certified recycler.
+If your computer cannot be refurbished, it will be recycled through an e-Stewards certified recycler.
 Don’t donate to those other guys, they could be shipping e-waste overseas to be dumped!

 HAVE SOME SPARE CASH?
 PUT IT TO GOOD USE!